gauxs/sysd/hld/storage/redis/README.md

   - Reliable stream and events processing

 ## Internals
+1. Node -
+2. Cluser -
+3. Shard - Redis process that is part of the Redis clustered database.

 ### Sructure
 Cluster is made up of nodes that are deployed within a data center or stretched across local availability zones.
 Redis Enterprise architecture is made up of a management path and data access path.